-23. Information sharing and confidentiality
+24. Information sharing and confidentiality

-Information sharing is vital in identifying and tackling all forms of abuse and neglect.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation.
 The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote welfare and protect the safety of children.
 The school may legitimately share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk.

-March CE Primary recognises that it is our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023.
+The March CE Primary School recognises that it is our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024.
 The safety of the child is always paramount.
 Any concerns about sharing information must not be allowed to stand in the way of ensuring the welfare and safety of pupils.

-March CE Primary will ensure that when children leave, their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt.
+The March CE Primary School will ensure that when children leave, their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt.
 This information will be transferred separately from the main pupil file.

 Receiving schools should ensure key staff such as the DSL and SENCO are aware as required.
 In addition to the child protection file, the DSL should also consider whether it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives

 If staff are in any doubt about sharing information, they should speak to the DSL (or deputies).
-DfE Guidance on Information Sharing (July 2018) provides further detail.
+DfE Guidance on Information Sharing (May 2024) provides further detail.
 The 7 'golden rules' for sharing information can support staff who have to make decisions about sharing information.
-The safeguarding board in the staffroom gives further details on safeguarding and information sharing.
+This found in the GDPR policy and is also held with the school SBM